DFE-Digital/Enterprise-Security-Architecture/Tier3-Policies/POL-SEC-001 - Tier3 Authentication Policy.md

 2. A user attempts to access a higher-privilege system
 3. A user's login is identified as higher-risk due to a unknown location or logging in outside of normal working hours
 4. A user's account is identified as risky or compromised
-5. The DfE is in a heigtened risk situation
+5. The DfE is in a heightened risk situation

 ## Biometric Authentication